 Lead magnet fulfillment is another one.
 So that’s basically like, they download the lead magnet, the report, they get emails to go to the first video.
 Once they watched that first video, they should bounce off of those.

 In terms of B roll, because you need these videos to be nice and pretty professional, B roll, I just recently found Envato Elements, which had some really nice stock B roll, and it’s super cheap per month.
-So rather than pay $30 or $40 per B roll clip that you download, this is a just a monthly membership.
+So rather than pay $30 or $40 per B roll clip that you download, this is just a monthly membership.
 I think it’s 34 bucks or $28, or something like that.
-But it's just stock video, so you can download anything that they have in there, and it's good stuff, might not necessarily be perfect for what you’re looking for, but it’s good enough.
-You know what I mean?
+It’s just a stock video.
+You can download anything that they have in there.
+It’s good stuff, might not necessarily be perfect for what you’re looking for, but it’s good enough.
+Do you know what I mean?
 So Envato works nice.

 All right, so that is the product launch funnel to work through selling digital products.
 Like I said, very copy intense, very video intense, email intense, CRM intense.
 The actual funnel setup itself isn’t bad.
 So if you have any questions at all, go to doneforyou.com/start and fill out the action plan form for that.

 Next week we are starting what we’re calling, it’s going to be The Accelerate Group.
 So next week starting on Monday we are going to go through.
-There’s a piece of training that I do called Create, it is a multi video kind of launch process like this, but there’s no sale at the end.
+There’s a piece of training that I do call Create.
+It is a multi-video kind of launch process like this, but there’s no sale at the end.
 But it’s this process for creating offers, for creating courses, for creating businesses online.

-So we go through and talk about your skills and your skill sets, and kind of map that into a product or an offer that you have.
-And then from there we talk about putting together that as a business, and then building a sales funnel around it, and all of that, marketing it, and getting your first sale and all that stuff.
+We go through and talk about your skills and your skill sets.
+Kind of map that into a product or an offer that you have.
+From there, we talk about putting together.
+As a business and then building a sales funnel around it, and all of that, marketing it, and getting your first sale and all that stuff.
 So it’s kind of a framework that I have been perfecting for the last six or seven years.
 I’ve moved tons of clients through it, in creating their own process.

 So what we’re doing now, starting on Monday, is, we’re actually going to do it as a Facebook group.
 So we’re going to see how this works.
-We’re going to be doing these live sessions as a group, and then we're going to go through, assign some homework and then move through that way.
+We’re going to be doing these live sessions as a group.
+We are going to go through, assign some homework and then move through that way.
 So that way everybody has the group as a resource as opposed to just leaving comments on a page.
 So I’m pretty excited about that.
 That’ll start Monday.

-Now with all of us being home, it’s a perfect opportunity to do something like this, and do a startup challenge, an accelerate challenge, where we’re starting up businesses together, and working through the issues that local businesses are having all across the nation.
+Now with all of us being home, it’s a perfect opportunity to do something like this.
+Do a startup challenge, and accelerate challenge, where we’re starting up businesses together.
+Working through the issues that local businesses are having all across the nation.
 That’s the idea.
 I mean, giving tools, strategies, advice, that kind of thing, we’re going to be doing that.
 So Monday, join that Create Group, The Accelerate Group I should say.

 And tomorrow we’re either doing survey funnels or we’re doing affiliate funnels.
 I don’t know, we might do both.
 I kind of want to do both.
 So we might burn through both tomorrow, survey funnels for segmentation and then affiliate funnels.
 So I think we’re going to do both.
 But I will see you tomorrow, 10:00 AM.
-Tomorrow is going to be a longer session, so if we’re doing both of them, it’s going to be probably a 40 minute session, but that's all right.
-So I will see tomorrow.
-If you have any questions at all, let me know, or go to doneforyou.com/start, book an action plan call, and I’ll talk to you soon.
+Tomorrow is going to be a longer session.
+If we’re doing both of them, it’s going to be probably a 40-minute session.
+I will see you tomorrow.
+If you have any questions at all, let me know.
+Go to doneforyou.com/start, book an action plan call, and I’ll talk to you soon.
 All right, thanks.
 Bye.